Feedback and Followups

-This next one was an attempted correction to my episode Is She Real, or Is She Fictional? about women characters from pop culture whom you might now know if they were real people or fictional characters.
+This next one was an attempted correction to my episode Real or Fictional: Food and Fashion about people after whom food and fashion products are named, and whom you might now know if they were real people or fictional characters.
 This email came from listener Michelle:

 Let's go now to the episode debunking the claims that Adolf Hitler survived WWII, and was secreted to South America on board a submarine called the U-530.
 This was a boat that actually did make a surprise surrender in an Argentine port a full two months after the war had ended.
 Upon being debriefed, the sub's captain Lt.
 Wermuth testified they'd done as the Kriegsmarine ordered: jettisoned their ammunition and surrendered at a United Nations port.
 Listener Tim wrote in: